 For what is a very poignant, very real and distressing subject matter about an extremely remarkable young woman and her tireless efforts to save young female children from the fate that she suffered herself in Nepal society, the documentary is executed clearly in its facts through rhythmic editing and pacing but what makes it unique is not just for being beautifully shot, but also for the original, and at times almost lyrical way that it avoids being drawn into sentimentality and judgement so therefore consistently remaining impartial to the problems thereby letting the audience draw their own interpretations and conclusions from what they see and hear.

-2.12.2016 Thank you so very much Urmila for being her at womens filmfestival Tübingen.
+2.12.2016 Thank you so very much Urmila for being here at womens filmfestival Tübingen.
 It was your birthday and we celebrated!
-More photographs of what happened you’ll find on our german facebook side www.facebook.com/UrmilaFilm/
+More photographs of what happened you’ll find on our german facebook side @UrmilaFilm

 29.6.2016 Theatrical release in Germany: Rock’n Roll, 25 cinemas in 16 days … and a great experience.
 It was a big pleasure to have you here Urmila and Man Bahadur Chetri!
 Thanks to our distributor Farbfilm, Alex Geiselmann, the audience, the cinema-owners and the press.
 You were just wonderfull.

 2.5.2016 Toronto, Hot Docs: Watching the wonderfull movie GULISTAN, a nice stranger next to me asked me if could hand this money to the Kamalari-girls in the film, he wants to support them.
 Even some days and many awesome movies later he still remembers URMILA and the FKDF girls.
 Your impact is powerfull girls!

 29.4.2016 International premiere: Hot Docs, Toronto!
 What an audience!
 What a festival team!
 Very touching event.
-Big thanks to Daniela Syrovy and her agency CLUTHPR for promoting our film.
+Big thanks to Daniela Syrovy and her agency CLUCTHPR for promoting our film.